 Don Alexander at the Great Smoky Mountains Heritage Center (865-448-8838) says, sales open up May 1st each year at 10AM and tickets are a $1.00.
 This year they sold out in 45 minutes.
 It’s not often you can experience something magical for a buck.
 The ultimate cheap date, and you get to sit on a blanket in the dark!
 They run two shuttles a night from Townsend that hold 18 passengers each for a week to ten days.
 If you don’t use your $1.00 ticket, which really is a placeholder, your credit card is charged $10.00 for each unused ticket.

-These shuttle buses from the Cades Cove Heritage Tours cost a lot more than $18.00 a night to run and this year they were underwritten by, who else, Townsend’s Firefly Café!
+These shuttle buses from the Cades Cove Heritage Tours cost a lot more than $18.00 a night to run and this year they were underwritten by, who else, Townsend’s Firefly Café and the Blount Partnership!
 You catch the bus at their restaurant location, 7967 E. Lamar Alexander Parkway, Townsend, TN 37882, (865-738-3507) between 6:30PM and 7:00PM.
-The buses return to the same location around 10:30PM each night.
+The buses return to the same location around 11:30PM each night.
 Have dinner at the Firefly before you catch the shuttle.

 Deborah Lee, owner of the Firefly Café, has been a restaurant owner in Townsend for years.
 Her new location, now in its second year, gets an A+ for décor, service and food.
 My favorite is the Elkmont Burger, and they have the best French fries in town.
 Deborah says, “I called it the Firefly Café because I absolutely love the synchronous fireflies of the Smokies, and that they generate their light from within.”
 I’m off to create a little spontaneous order.
 Not! mizkathleen@ Gracehill Bed and Breakfast